-Firstly, you need to get py.test set up with async test support, and presumably Django test support as well.
+To use pytest you need to set it up with async test support, and presumably Django test support as well.
 You can do this by installing the pytest-django and pytest-asyncio packages:

-'''

 python -m pip install -U pytest-django pytest-asyncio

-'''

 Then, you need to decorate the tests you want to run async with pytest.mark.asyncio.
-Note that you can't mix this with unittest.TestCase subclasses; you have to write async tests as top-level test functions in the native py.test style:
+Note that you can't mix this with unittest.TestCase subclasses; you have to write async tests as top-level test functions in the native pytest style:

 '''

 import pytest

 from channels.testing import HttpCommunicator

 from myproject.myapp.consumers import MyConsumer

 @pytest.mark.asyncio

 async def test_my_consumer():

-communicator = HttpCommunicator(MyConsumer, "GET", "/test/")
+communicator = HttpCommunicator(MyConsumer.as_asgi(), "GET", "/test/")

 response = await communicator.get_response()

 assert response["body"] == b"test response"

 assert response["status"] == 200

 '''